 Good nutrition is a foundation of your life.
 You have been following a good nutrition program consistently for at least 3 years and have had a lot of success.
 You may or may not have experimented with more advanced nutrition protocols like intermittent fasting or carb backloading.

-So which level seems most applicable to you and your nutrition history?
-Based on your answer, choose one of the following challenges to embark on for the next 30 days to get the best results of your life.
+Which level seems most applicable to you and your nutrition history?
+Based on your answer, choose one of the following challenges, and commit the next 30 days to it to get some of the best results of your life.

 Since you may have struggled to consistently follow a sound nutrition program in the past, keep it simple.
 Resolve to make the following changes each week, and allow that change to become a consistent habit.
 Allow these habits to build upon one another and lay the foundation for how you will eat in the future.

 Week 1: Eat when you’re hungry, stop when you’re mostly full.